hvpkod/MML/MML-Rule-Book.md

 Team #12 will now have the 13th pick (or 1st pick of round 2) and you will have to wait till last pick of round 2 to make your 2nd player selection.
 ```

-The MML will have 23 rounds that should be drafted.
+The MML drafts 23 rounds.

 ### B. Draft Rules